KarimovProject/django_models/README.md

 ## Make two object with User model using admin site

 # Create a view that returns Users objects with specific url for all fields
-## head over two urls in projects folder for more explanations
+## head over to urls in projects folder for more explanations